-- Course Summary: Students engage in an introduction to the theory and practice of public speaking in a variety of communication contexts.
-Students will learn and practice the principles of public speaking, including topic selection, audience adaptation, invention and arrangement of arguments, and the incorporation of the appropriate style to the message.
-Additionally, students will learn techniques in actively listening and message evaluation. - Rationale: St. John's University believes strongly in their mission that all students should be given the tools to succeed in college and in life.
-Public speaking is something you will have to do in your career or in your community, and the university feels responsible for giving you some practice and preparation for these inevitable moments.
+- Course Summary: You engage in an introduction to the theory and practice of public speaking in a variety of communication contexts.
+You learn and practice the principles of public speaking, including topic selection, audience adaptation, invention and arrangement of arguments, and the incorporation of the appropriate style to your message.
+Additionally, you learn techniques in active listening and message evaluation. - Rationale: St. John's University believes strongly in its mission that all students should be given the tools to succeed in college and in life.
+Public speaking is something you will have to do in your career and/or in your community, and the University feels responsible for giving you some practice and preparation for these inevitable moments.
 Professional and personal relationships depend on how well you speak and listen.
-If you ever have something to say, you will need to know how to say it so that people will listen. - Importance: The ability to speak persuasively helps you do things in the world it can help you get a job or a promotion as well as gather support for your ideas and causes.
-During interviews, employers will examine your skill in verbal and non-verbal communication.
-They will observe your ability to make a point but, also, your verbal style and body language.
-This course will help you read your situation and help you construct appropriate arguments for the real-life scenarios you face, helping you gain cooperation from people to being about the desired change.
+You need to know how to speak so that people listen. - Importance: The ability to speak persuasively helps you do things in the world.
+It can help you get a job or a promotion, as well as gather support for your ideas and causes.
+During interviews, employers examine your skill in verbal and nonverbal communication.
+They observe your ability to make a point but, also, your verbal style and body language.
+This course helps you analyze your situation and construct appropriate arguments for the real-life scenarios you face, helping you gain cooperation from people to bring about the desired change.

-ENG 1100: Literature in a Global Context (3 credits)
+ENG 1100: Literature in a Global Context (three credits)

-- Course Summary: Students in Literature in a Global Context engage in the study of cultural artifacts, including literary texts, film, oral literature, and performance, both as ends in themselves and as bridges to other ways of knowing and being in the world.
-The course examines artifacts across a variety of time periods, aesthetic traditions, regions, and genres, and analyzes diverse language practices and literacies in relation to past and contemporary cultures. - Rationale: Through reading, analyzing, and comparing texts from different cultures, students will explore vast varieties of human experience.
-Literature in a Global Context encourages students to discover the meaning and power of human expression and to understand students' own cultural experiences and those of others. - Importance: Students in this class will learn valuable and transferrable skills: to read and view texts closely; to think critically; to analyze texts; to practice methods of research and analysis, to write, compose, and communicate with creativity and purpose; to understand literary and cultural texts and their wider contexts; to think globally; and, to consider how borders and movement shape art, identity, and the world around us.
+- Course Summary: You engage in the study of cultural artifacts, including literary texts, film, oral literature, and performance, both as ends in themselves and as bridges to other ways of knowing and being in the world.
+The course examines artifacts across a variety of time periods, aesthetic traditions, regions, and genres, and analyzes diverse language practices and literacies in relation to past and contemporary cultures. - Rationale: Through reading, analyzing, and comparing texts from different cultures, you explore vast varieties of human experience.
+Literature in a Global Context encourages you to discover the meaning and power of human expression and to understand your own cultural experiences and those of others. - Importance: You learn valuable and transferable skills, including how to read and view texts closely; to think critically; to analyze texts; to practice methods of research and analysis; to write, compose, and communicate with creativity and purpose; to understand literary and cultural texts and their wider contexts; to think globally; and to consider how borders and movement shape art, identity, and the world around us.

-HIS 1000: Emergence of a Global Society (3 credits)
+HIS 1000: Emergence of a Global Society (three credits)

-Course Summary: In our increasingly globalized society, it is essential for student success to understand our past and current world from global and diverse perspectives.
+• Course Summary: In our increasingly globalized society, it is essential for student success to understand our past and current world from global and diverse perspectives.
 The course provides a historical and contemporary approach to comprehending changing structures and processes of power and their social, economic, political, and cultural contexts and consequences.
-This includes an appreciation of the factors influencing the historical movements of people, ideas, and things as well as the roles of change over time and contingency in the emergence of a global society.
-Students will also build key intellectual abilities such as thinking critically, developing information literacy, evaluating evidence, and creating effective and clear reasoned arguments both in writing and orally.
+This includes an appreciation of the factors influencing the historical movements of people, ideas, and things, as well as the roles of change over time and contingency in the emergence of a global society.
+You also build key intellectual abilities such as thinking critically, developing information literacy, evaluating evidence, and creating effective and clear reasoned arguments both in writing and orally.